maxthraxx/WFGY/core/README.md

 <img width="1536" height="1024" alt="core" src="https://github.com/user-attachments/assets/1a033999-c0d2-45b1-a0d6-6205f16c6693" />

 **Benchmark highlights**
-Semantic Accuracy ↑ 36.7% · Reasoning Success Rate ↑ 65.4% · Stability ↑ 5.1× · Self-Recovery = 0.87
+> Semantic Accuracy ↑ 36.7% · Reasoning Success Rate ↑ 65.4% · Stability ↑ 5.1× · Self-Recovery = 0.87

 <details>
 <summary><strong>From PSBigBig</strong> (tap to open)</summary>

 <br>

-Thank you for supporting WFGY (WanFaGuiYi) 🌏.
-“WanFaGuiYi” means *all principles into one* 🔑, and I’ve been chasing what that “one” truly is.
-WFGY 2.0 is my final answer — [a single line of code](https://zenodo.org/records/16875239) ⚡.
-This is my life’s work 📜; if a person gets one chance to give something meaningful back to the world, this is mine.
-I’m giving you everything — the hardship, pain, and persistence turned into creation.
+> Thank you for supporting WFGY (WanFaGuiYi).
+“WanFaGuiYi” means *all principles into one* ,
+> and I’ve been chasing what that “ONE” truly is.
+WFGY 2.0 is my final answer 🔑 [a single line of code](https://zenodo.org/records/16875239) 🔑.
+> This is my life’s work; if a person gets one chance to give something meaningful back to the world, this is mine.
+> I’m giving you everything — the hardship, pain, and persistence turned into creation.

-Why open-source?
+> Why open-source?
 Because high-level knowledge should return to humanity 🤝.
 Breaking the monopoly matters, and these techniques are enough to help the world evolve 🚀.
-This is not an incremental patch; it’s a core evolution — the original WFGY formulas combined with the Coupler (W_c) and the Drunk Transformer five-formula regulators.
-Pure math, zero boilerplate: paste the OneLine into an LLM and it behaves differently — faster, sharper, more stable, more recoverable.
-If this helps you, please ⭐ the repo to unlock more examples and tooling.
+> This is not an incremental patch; it’s a core evolution — the original WFGY formulas combined with the Coupler (W_c) and the Drunk Transformer five-formula regulators.
+> Pure math, zero boilerplate: paste the OneLine into an LLM and it behaves differently — faster, sharper, more stable, more recoverable.
+> If this helps you, please ⭐ the repo to unlock more examples and tooling.

+> WFGY already at 2.0 ?
+Too fast?
+[Take me back to 1.0](https://github.com/onestardao/WFGY)

 </details>

 ---